DiamondLightSource/pythonSoftIOC/docs/softioc.rst

     using this method.
 Note that :func:`dbLoadDatabase` cannot be called after :func:`iocInit`.

+..  function:: devIocStats(ioc_name)

+    This will load a template for the devIocStats library with the specified IOC name.
+This should be called before :func:`iocInit`.

 ..  function:: interactive_ioc(context={}, call_exit=True)

     This is the normal way to run an interactive shell after starting the IOC.